Svalorzen/AI-Toolbox/README.md

 Compiling a Program
 ===================

-To compile a program that uses this library, simply link it against `libAIToolboxMDP.a` and possibly both `libAIToolboxPOMDP.a` and all `lp_solve` libraries.
-Please note that since the POMDP code relies on the MDP code, you __MUST__ link the MDP library *after* the POMDP one, otherwise it may result in `undefined reference` errors.
-The same is true for the MDP and Factored MDP libraries.
-The POMDP and Factored MDP libraries are not currently dependent so their order does not matter.
+To compile a program that uses this library, simply link it against the compiled libraries you need, and possibly to the `lp_solve` libraries (if using POMDP or FMDP).

+Please note that since both POMDP and FMDP libraries rely on the MDP code, you __MUST__ specify those libraries *before* the MDP library when linking, otherwise it may result in `undefined reference` errors.
+The POMDP and Factored MDP libraries are not currently dependent on each other so their order does not matter.

 For Python, you just need to import the `MDP.so` and `POMDP.so` modules, and you'll be able to use the classes as exported to Python.
 All classes are